Getting digestive waste out of your body is just as important as the good stuff you put in!

-We need to have a bowel movement one to two times a day to keep the digestive system working soundly.
+We need to have a bowel movement 1 to 2 times a day to keep the digestive system functioning properly.

 Why emphasize a topic that few people want to talk about?